marzeq/monno/tutorial/extensions.md

 ### What to do next?

 -   Check out the [03.
-Third party extensions](./third_party.md) section to learn more about how to create and use third-party extensions.
+Extension data](./extension_data.md) section to learn more about how to create extensions that utilise the data property.